Macau, a one-of-a-kind tourist destination

 Local Transportation

-Bus and taxi services serve as the primary means of public transportation in Macao.
-As a traveller, you will find it convenient and inexpensive to ride a bus around the territory, with local buses both modern and air-conditioned.
-Metered taxis are also regarded a convenient option in this relatively small city.
-If you want to try something a little different, hire a tricycle, bicycle or car to see the sights.
-Studio City also provides Free Shuttle Bus for you to get to Macau’s landmarks and shopping hotspots in comfort.
+Bus and taxi services serve as the primary means of public transportation in Macau.
+As a traveler, you will find the modern, air-conditioned local buses a convenient and inexpensive way to explore the territory.
+Metered taxis are also a convenient option in this relatively small city.
+If you want to try something a little different, hire a tricycle, bicycle or car to see the sights at your own speed.
+Studio City also provides a free shuttle bus to get visitors to Macau’s landmarks and shopping hotspots in comfort.

 For route information, please visit: http://www.dsat.gov.mo/bus